vtex/styleguide/react/components/Alert/README.md

 - Do use semantic colors that have a clear and contextualized meaning in your application, but keep in mind that due to its mild to high priority, that success message may not apply here.
 If that's the case, you might be looking for Toasts.

 ### Don'ts
 - Never dismiss automatically an Alert.
-If dismissable, an user action is required.
+If dismissable, a user action is required.

 ### Related components
 For low-priority notification prefer a <a href="#toast">Toast</a>.